ansys/pyscadeone/doc/source/api/svc/navigation/visitor.rst

 .. _visitor: https://en.wikipedia.org/wiki/Visitor_pattern

-The `visitor`_ pattern is a design pattern allowing to separate algorithm and object structure.

-Data structure objects have an ``accept`` method, which has the visitor object as argument.
-In turn, the visitor object does some process onto the calling object.
-By deriving the visitor class, different algorithms can be implemented.
-In that scheme, the data structure is responsible for the traversal.

-The Swan visitor works a little differently.
-The visitor knows about the Swan objects tree and is responsible for the tree traversal.
-There is no ``accept`` method for the Swan classes.
+The `visitor`_ pattern allows for a traversal of a data structure without changing the data structure itself.
+Thus, several algorithms can be applied to the same data structure.

+The Swan visitor implements that pattern with a class which methods to visit each Swan object.
+T he visitor is therefore responsible for the traversal.
+The visitor by itself does nothing but traversing the tree.
+To implement an algorithm, one needs to derive the visitor class and override all or some of the methods.

-The advantage is that the traversal can be controlled by a derived visitor class.
+The advantage of that visitor is that the traversal can be controlled by a derived visitor class, instead of the ``accept`` method as in the `visitor`_ pattern.

 For a complete code example, see :ref:`ref_visitor_example`.